aspurdy/dbn/README.md

-MATLAB code for training deep belief networks to model the joint distribution of the inputs and target classes.
+MATLAB code for training deep belief networks.

 Implementation is based on the following references: